Why has my credit score gone down?

 Reason 4: Using too much credit

-Spending on your credit card to the point that you are using a significant amount of your available credit can send your credit score downwards.
+Spending on your credit card to the point that you are using a significant amount of your available credit can send your credit rating downwards.
 This is because spending too close to the upper limit of what you can afford to borrow suggests that you are not managing your money effectively.
 Lenders will look at your credit utilisation to judge whether you control your spending and are responsible enough to take on more credit.

 Using around 30% of your credit limit should ensure your credit score is not affected by your credit card spending.
 This applies across multiple credit cards, so if you have one card with a £700 limit and another with a £300 limit, you should avoid allowing the combined balances to reach more than £300.